 Maybe they never fully turn their season around.
 That’s okay because they tried their best, they gave it their all, and they attempted to persevere during a difficult situation.
-Your kids will benefit tremendously from scenarios such as this, which is why individual and team sports are so important during early developmental stages.
+Your kids will benefit tremendously from scenarios such as this in any athlete development in international schools, which is why individual and team sports are so important during early developmental stages.

 Life Lesson #3: Handling Stress and Pressure

 The older your children get, the more stress and pressure will end up becoming a regular part of their lives.
 Playing sports will help them learn how to handle the pressure and stress that we all have to face in our lives as adults.

 As an example, let’s say your child is on the basketball team and they are playing a critical game that they must win in order to get to the state championships.
 There’s only two seconds left in the game and your child’s team is down by one point.
 As they drive the lane to make a layup, the opposition fouls them and they have a chance to shoot two free throws at the free-throw line.

 Your child knows the entire season is on the line if they can make both of their free throws and win the game.
 This is a tremendous amount of stress and pressure for a young person to handle.
 Some situations will work out perfectly and the child will succeed and overcome these difficulties.
 In other cases, your child is going to fail and miss one or both of the shots and experience tremendous disappointment.

 Guess what?
 By putting your child in these situations early in life, they will learn how to deal with stressful and pressure filled situations.
 They will learn how to handle disappointment when they don’t succeed and they will learn how to graciously handle victory when they do.